 During its years of production the original Macbeth The Musical was staged at most of the professional venues then operating in Northern Ireland.
 The final tour of the show, produced by Kabosh Productions, opened at the University of Ulster at Coleraine’s Octagon Hall in 1994, almost exactly two and a half years after the original production of the show first premiered there.

-To mark his 25th Anniversary in 2017 Paul is rewriting Macbeth The Musical, taking his 1992 musical and its original source material as his starting point.
-The new script, score, and recordings will be available later in the year.
-For more information contact us here or visit this page again soon.
+To mark his 25th Anniversary in 2017 Paul began rewriting Macbeth The Musical, taking his 1992 musical and its original source material as his starting point.

 "compelling ... entertainment

 In February 1992 at the University of Ulster in Northern Ireland a new comedy stage musical premiered.
 The show was Macbeth The Musical and it was a surprise hit, selling out the university’s 400-seater Octagon Hall for an extended four night run.
 Local press raved about the show describing it as “Rocky Horror meets Noel Coward” (Coleraine Chronicle) and hailing its “marvellous songs” (Coleraine Times).
 The young writer, composer, and director was BA Hons theatre student Paul Boyd, and although he had already written a number of comedy plays, Macbeth The Musical was his first original stage musical.